 In the first phase (thermal imaging), no personal data is collected.
 A scan of an individual approaching the scanner will be taken and a message displayed on a screen visible only to the person approaching the scanner.
 The image and message displayed will not be recorded in a way that personally identifies any individual.
 The only record kept will be an anonymous record of how many scans are completed and how many of the two messages (elevated temperature or no elevated temperature) were displayed.

-If a message is displayed advising the individual to contact a member of the University’s Health and Safety Team, it may be necessary to discuss and record personal and special category data for that individual (the Second phase of the programme).
+If your temperature is above 37.8 degrees Celsius (100 degrees Fahrenheit) an alert will sound and you will be shown a message explaining the next steps you need to take.
+If an alert is sounded twice, you will need to return home to follow the guidance on returning home to self-isolate.
+You will need to contact the University’s Health and Safety Team, when it may be necessary to discuss and record personal and special category data (the Second phase of the programme).
 The Health and Safety Team will, however, only keep a record of relevant details collected in this phase.
 This will include, but is not limited to, the name and email address of any individual that notifies Health and Safety that they are returning home to self-isolate following an alert of an elevated temperature as signalled by the scanner, although if the individual volunteers any further data this may also be processed if it is relevant to their situation.
-The notification that an individual is self-isolating will be recorded, as will the fact that the individual has notified the University’s Health and Safety Team of a positive COVID-19 test.
+The notification that an individual is self-isolating will be recorded, as will the fact that the individual has notified the University’s Health and Safety Team of a positive COVID-19 test if this is then confirmed.
 This information may be provided to that individual's line manager, the Human Resources Department and the Estates and Campus Services Department.